Huskyninja/Enquire-GForm/readme.txt

 The form field must be of the correct type.
 The mapping is as follows:

-First Name -> textfield
+First Name -> name, text or hidden
-Last Name -> textfield
+Last Name -> name, text or hidden
-Email Address -> email
+Email Address -> email or hidden
-Home Phone -> phone
+Home Phone -> phone or hidden

 So make sure when creating your form that you use the correct form field types for the Emfluence field mapping.